-This is a medical condition whereby the level of calcium in your blood drops far below normal.
-This drop in the calcium level is caused by some factors.
+This is a medical condition where the level of calcium in your blood drops to a level below normal.
 This may cause tingling in your tongue and lips.

 11. Neurologic Disease

-This is a condition in which your blood sugar level drops below the normal level.
+This is a condition where the blood sugar level drops below the normal level.
 It can also affect the way your nerves function causing numbness and tingling in the tongue.

 13. Decreased Blood Supply